 Times of the School Day

-Pre-Prep, Form I and Form II finish at 3.10pm.
-Years 3-6 finish at 3.25pm.
+Pre-Prep, Form I and Form II finish at 3.00pm.
+Years 3-6 finish at 3.15pm.
 The school issues parking permits for short stay parking in Elizabeth Lane Car park for ten minutes only.
-Please speak to the Head teacher if you require a permit.
+Please speak to Mrs Woodward if you require a permit.
 They are to be used before and after school in the public car park for ten minutes.

 The girls are very well-behaved and as such, curriculum time is more productive.
 Older pupils are encouraged to look after the smaller children, especially before school in the mornings and monitors are appointed in Year 6.
 House captains are chosen as leaders and role models for younger girls during community and house activities.